aysieelf/aysieelf/README.md

-# 🐾 Meow there!
+# 🐾 Hi there!
 I'm Aysel!

 ## ✨ About Me
 Hey!
 I'm a creative coder with a passion for building meaningful projects!
 From gossip forums to UFO tracking apps (coming soon!), I love bringing fun and unique ideas to life. ✨